Tensor Networks Can Resolve Fermi Surfaces

-In fermionic systems, logarithmic violations of the area law of entanglement go hand in hand with the presence of Fermi surfaces \cite{wolfarealawviolation,klicharealawviolation}.
-These discontinuities in the Green's functions manifest themselves already in translation invariant, quadratic models as continuous sets of zero energy modes in Fourier space.
-Therefore, we will focus on free-fermion systems with a Fermi surface.
-This allows for the application of the Gaussian and fermionic version of the PEPS ansatz (GfPEPS) \cite{gfpepskraus}, reducing the computational cost of the required simulations.
-We first show that GfPEPS in 1d can reproduce the aforementioned power-law improvement of the precision as a function of the bond dimension by considering the critical points of the Kitaev chain.
-Subsequently, 1d and 0d Fermi surfaces in 2d lattice systems are treated by considering the p-wave superconductor and Chern insulator, respectively.
-In both cases, we again obtain a power-law relation between bond dimension and precision in the thermodynamic limit (albeit with different exponents), indicating that PEPS (MPS) can describe gapless models and in particular Fermi surfaces of arbitrary dimensions.\\
+In fermionic systems, logarithmic violations of the area law of entanglement go hand in hand with the presence of codimension one Fermi surfaces \cite{wolfarealawviolation,klicharealawviolation}.
+These discontinuities in the system's momentum distribution manifest themselves already in translation-invariant, quadratic models as continuous sets of zero energy modes in Fourier space.
+However, the relation between the presence of Fermi surfaces and the entanglement scaling is not qualitatively altered by the presence or absence of interactions.
+Therefore, we will focus on free-fermion systems with a Fermi surface, which allows for the application of the Gaussian and fermionic version of the PEPS \textit{Ansatz} (GfPEPS) \cite{gfpepskraus}, thereby reducing the computational cost of the required simulations.
+We first show that in one dimension these states can reproduce the aforementioned power-law improvement of the precision as a function of the bond dimension by considering the critical points of the Kitaev chain.
+Subsequently, both 1D and 0D Fermi surfaces in 2D lattice systems are treated by considering the $p$-wave superconductor.
+In both cases, we again obtain a power-law relation between bond dimension and precision in the thermodynamic limit (albeit with different exponents), indicating that PEPS can describe gapless models and in particular Fermi surfaces of arbitrary dimensions.

-We also observe that GfPEPS suffer from parity obstructions.
-Where general translation invariant, Gaussian states have a definite but arbitrary parity in the high-symmetry modes in Fourier space (\textit{i.e.}\:the $2^d$ (with $d$ the spatial dimension) $\mathbf{k}$ points that are invariant under inversion) and can therefore realize $2^{2^d}$ parity configurations, this freedom is already exhausted in GfPEPS by fixing the parity in the zone center and its $d$ neighboring high-symmetry $\mathbf{k}$ modes, totaling only $2^{d+1}$ possible parity configurations.
-In two (or more) spatial dimensions, this amounts to the existence of states that can not be approximated by GfPEPS as they have parity configurations that are unattainable for the GfPEPS ansatz.
-These typically occur in topologically non-trivial settings or when an incommensurate filling is considered, thus signaling some topologically rooted obstruction for GfPEPS in these cases.